uzerper/zerp-vanity/README.md

 and convert it to Base58, using the alphabet `rpshnaf39wBUDNEGHJKLM4PQRST7VWXYZ2bcdeCg65jkm8oFqi1tuvAxyz`.

+To generate an address, you start by computing the private generator.
+Private generator candidates are

+`SHA512( seed || i )[0..15], i = 0,1,...`,

+i.e. the first 16 bytes of the SHA-512 digest resulting from the seed concatenated with i (which is a big endian unsigned 32 bit integer).
+The private generator is the non-zero candidate with the lowest i that is less than the secp256k1 order.

 ## Progress

 Currently, I am experimenting with an idea I have of very opaque, memory and thread safe C++ interfaces, applied on the proven but not very safe OpenSLL crypto API.